 So if you are completely new to the charm of this debonairly dressed hitman click HERE for reviews for Chapter 1 and HERE for Chapter 2.
-Otherwise not to worry, as Chapter 3 so well written it’s a standalone film, as in film explanations are given as needed rather than all the bloody time.
-This combined with plotlines told you as you need to know to make this one of the most enigmatic of franchises.
+Otherwise not to worry, as Chapter 3 is so well written it’s a standalone film, as in film explanations are given as needed rather than all the bloody time.
+This combined with plotlines told you what you need to know to make this one of the most enigmatic of franchises.

-This film also starring Reeves’ constant co-star Ian McShane.
+This film also stars Reeves’ constant co-star Ian McShane.
 McShane I’ve recently seen in Season 2 of American Gods (2017) in a character who now I love to hate.
 This film also stars Halle Berry – my thoughts were meh on seeing her in the trailer – and Angelica Huston.

 Huston played a character I hated in Prizzi’s Honor (1985) but one I adored in those Addams Family (1991) films.
 Not forgetting Wick’s dog, Laurence Fishburne, Mark Dacascos, Asia Kate Dillon and Jerome Flynn.

 The film obviously learning from the James Bond franchise calling their latest offering, John Wick, Chapter 3: Parabellum.
 It’s good they added the John Wick bit in the title otherwise this could have been a forgettable title.

-That is unless you are so obsessed with Keanu Reeves you have all his movies – including his upcoming ones – tattooed on your arm.
+That is unless you are so obsessed with Keanu Reeves that you have all his movies – including his upcoming ones – tattooed on your arm.
 Or you are Mrs Keanu Reeves ie Winona Ryder and you constantly hear his moans of “why did they call it…?” as he (confused like us) shakes his fist to the sky in anger.

-So a storm is brewing in NYC, then it rains much more than a Zack Snyder movie.
+So a storm is brewing in NYC, and then it rains much more than in a Zack Snyder movie.
 With just one hour left until Wick is a wanted man with a bounty put on his head.
-This all for killing a crime lord and member of the high table in The Continental.
+This is all for killing a crime lord and member of the high table in The Continental.
 Wick is running and running.